rk2810/myBlog/content/posts/git_branching_strategy.md

 Once approved by QA, you're ready to move stuff to production.

-The cool thing about this is, you can be totally working on a new feature branch already, totally independent from the current state of staging and master.
+The cool thing about this is, you can be totally working on a new feature branch already, totally independent from the current state of stage and master.

 ![moving_to_prod](/images/git_branching/moving_to_prod.png)